 2. Context Window Overflow

-A conversation that starts with a 2,000-token system prompt, accumulates 10 tool call results averaging 800 tokens each, and runs for 20 user turns will exceed 128k tokens in roughly 6 turns at that rate.
-What happens then depends on your truncation strategy — which most teams don't have when they ship.
+A conversation that starts with a 2,000-token system prompt, accumulates multiple large tool call results and long user turns can exceed the context budget quickly if you do not summarize or evict old state.
+What happens then depends on your truncation strategy, which most teams do not have when they ship.

 The failure mode: the model silently loses earlier conversation context, forgets instructions from the system prompt, or loses track of the user's original goal.
 Users report "the agent got dumb halfway through."